plone/plone.protect/README.txt

 You can do the same thing more conveniently using the ``protect`` decorator::

-  from plone.app.protect import CheckAuthenticator from plone.app.protect import protect
+  from plone.protect import CheckAuthenticator from plone.protect import protect

   @protect(CheckAuthenticator)
   def manage_doSomething(self, param, REQUEST=None):